Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 769.
 Advanced Clinical Decision Making.2 Credits.

-This course features problem-based learning activities and education theories to assist students in continuing to refine and employ their cognitive framework for Physical Therapy practice.
-The class includes integration and synthesis of client information from all areas of PT practice.
-Students analyze their clinical decision making within the context of case-based problem solving, evidence informed practice, and formulation of client-centered plans of care along the continuum of care.
+This course features problem-based learning activities and education theories to assist students in continuing to refine and employ their cognitive framework for physical therapy practice.
+Students analyze their clinical decision making within the context of case-based problem solving, and formulation of client-centered plans within the context of varied challenges.

 Prerequisites: Successful completion of all previously sequenced coursework.